What is India's pathway to limit global warming to 1.5°C?

 Energy overview and main policy gaps

-Despite increased renewable energy development, coal continues to dominate the mix, supplying 47% of primary energy supply in 2023.6
+Despite a significant increase in renewable energy development, coal continues to dominate the primary energy mix, supplying 47% of energy in 2023.7,8

 India’s fossil fuel subsidies have declined by approximately 70% over the last decade.
-However, it remains eight times higher than those for renewables.
-However, the decline in overall support for fossil fuels masks highly different trends for different fuels: support for oil and gas for retail consumers have dropped by 80% while subsidies for coal have started to increase since 2021 going towards industries.10
+However, they remain eight times higher than those for renewables.
+This decline in overall support for fossil fuels masks highly different trends for different fuels; while oil and gas subsidies for retail consumers have dropped by 80%, coal subsidies for industry have been increasing since 2021.12

-In 2023, oil constituted 23% of the total primary energy supply and serves as the predominant energy source for the transportation sector, holding a 92% share.11 While the share of fossil gas in primary energy use remains relatively low (5%), there has been a noticeable rise in the utilisation of gas-based power plants.
-Additionally, India is actively pursuing efforts to boost LNG use, particularly in the residential sector.
+In 2023, oil constituted 25% of total primary energy supply and served as the predominant energy source for the transportation sector, holding a 92% share.13 While the share of fossil gas in primary energy use remains relatively low (5%), there has been a noticeable rise in the utilisation of gas-based power plants.
+Additionally, India is actively pursuing efforts to boost LNG use, particularly in the residential sector.14

 Targets and commitments